ripionck/warehouse-management-client-side-ripionck/README.md

 Live site: [https://genius-book-keeper-586b9.web.app/]

 functionality:
-*anyone can be a user
+* anyone can be a user
-*user can upload his/her book
+* user can upload his/her book
-*if user login his/her account he/she will be able to delete his items *udate own items
+* if user login his/her account he/she will be able to delete his items
+* udate own items
-*anyone can be able to buy if anyone choose any book
+* nyone can be able to buy if anyone choose any book